 - 1. Aims

 - 2. Legislation and Guidance

 - 3. Purpose and Values

 - 4. Expectations

 - 5. Rewards

 - 6. Restoration, Consequences and Interventions

 - 7. Serious Misbehaviour

+- 8. Reporting and recording

-- 8. Linked Policies
+- 9. Linked Policies

 1. Aims

 This policy aims to provide a framework for the expectations and support needed to create a school environment where everyone feels safe, is respected and ready to do their best.